spacetelescope/wfc3tools/lib/wfc3tools/htmlhelp/_sources/ir_pipeline.txt

 Dark Current Subtraction (DARKCORR)
 -----------------------------------

 The reference file listed under the DARKFILE header keyword is used to subtract the dark current from each sample.
 Due to potential non-linearities in some of the signal components, such as reet-related effecets in the first one or two reads of an exposure, the dark current subtraction is not aplied by simply scaling a generic reference dark image to the exposure time and then subtracting it.
 Instead, a library of dark current images is maintained that includes darks taken in each of the available predefined multiaccum sample sequences, as well as the available sub-array readout modes.
-The multiaccum dark reference file is subtracted read-by-read from teh stack of science image readouts so that there is an exact match in the timings and other characteristics of the dark image and teh science image.
+The multiaccum dark reference file is subtracted read-by-read from the stack of science image readouts so that there is an exact match in the timings and other characteristics of the dark image and the science image.
 The subtraction does not include the reference pixel.
-The ERR and DQ arrays from the reference dark file are combined with the SCI and DQ arrays from teh science image, but the SAMP and TIME arrays are unchanged.
+The ERR and DQ arrays from the reference dark file are combined with the SCI and DQ arrays from the science image, but the SAMP and TIME arrays are unchanged.
 The mean of the dark image is saved to the MEANDARK keyword in the output science image header.